bitwarden/server/CONTRIBUTING.md

 ## Contributor Agreement

-Please sign the [Contributor Agreement](https://cla-assistant.io/bitwarden/server) if you intend on contributing to any Github repository.
+Please sign the [Contributor Agreement](https://cla-assistant.io/bitwarden/server) if you intend on contributing to any GitHub repository.
 Pull requests cannot be accepted and merged unless the author has signed the Contributor Agreement.

 ## Pull Request Guidelines

-* commit any pull requests against the `master` branch
+* Commit any pull requests against the `master` branch
-* include a link to your Community Forums post
+* Include a link to your Community Forums post
-* please do **not** submit version number updates/bumps
+* Please do **not** submit version number updates/bumps

 # Setup guide